pachterlab/LP_2021/04-current.md

 <p class="caption">(\#fig:fastq-published)Whether fastq files from published NGS based papers (no preprints) are available on a public data repository such as GEO over time.
 Bin width is 180 days.</p>
 </div>

 While in prequel (WM)ISH atlases, the images are themselves _the_ data, current era data goes beyond visualization of gene expression in space.
 NGS based current era data has the sequencing reads in fastq files, which can be re-processed for RNA velocity and isoform analyses.
 The fastq files are often deposited in data repositories such as GEO and ENA, where they can be downloaded for re-processing.
 However, for some human data, to protect patients' privacy, the fastq files are not available or have controlled access.
-While the fastq files from most published papers for NGS based current era datasets are available in a data repository (Figure \@ref(fig:fastq-published)), the fastq files from most NGS based current era preprints are not available, especially the older preprints (Figure \@(fig:fastq-preprint)).
+While the fastq files from most published papers for NGS based current era datasets are available in a data repository (Figure \@ref(fig:fastq-published)), the fastq files from most NGS based current era preprints are not available, especially the older preprints (Figure \@ref(fig:fastq-preprint)).
 Sometimes preprints state that the data will be deposited on GEO upon acceptance of the manuscript (e.g. [@Zuo2021]).

 <div class="figure" style="text-align: center">
 <img src="04-current_files/figure-html/fastq-preprint-1.png" alt="Whether fastq files from published NGS based preprints are available on a public data repository such as GEO over time.
 Bin width is 90 days." width="576" />